Michaelangel007/buddhabrot/README.md

                 }
             }

-AMD: 1:00 (60 seconds)
+On our AMD box we've gone from our initial 1:37 to 1:00 which isn't bad.
+How much faster is this?
+The formulate is:

+        % faster = 100 * (1 - (new time / old time))

+        = 100 * 1 - (60 / 96)
+        = 37.5% faster

+Can we do better?

-= Faster Multi-Core? =
+# == Faster Multi-Core? ==

-Inspecting the CPU load (Linux: System Monitor, OSX: Activity Monitor, Windows: Task Manager) we notice that only a few cores tend to be pegged.
+Inspecting the CPU load (Linux: System Monitor, OSX: Activity Monitor, Windows: Task Manager) we notice that only a few cores tend to be pegged. :-(

 Why?

 The key to good multi-core performance is load balancing.
 We have 2 loops but we're only effectively parallelizing the outer.
+Ack!

-If we linearize the 2D loop into a 1D loop we can achieve better CPU utilization; we are breaking the large tasks down into smaller ones.
+If we "linearize" the 2D loop into a 1D loop we can achieve better CPU utilization; we are breaking large tasks down into smaller ones that can be scheduled across the cores.

             // 1.
 Scatter